codinglinde/mental-health-in-tech-predictor/README.md

 # techmentalhealthpredictor
-Mental Health in Tech Predictor
-Built for my Artificial Intelligence Fundamentals Module on my MSc course
+Mental Health in Tech Predictor, which I built for my Artificial Intelligence Fundamentals Module on my MSc course.